valeria-yagui/chocolate-sales-power-bi/README.md

 ## Objective

-I did this dashboard to practice Power BI beyond just writing measures.
+I did this dashboard to practice Power BI more than just writing measures.
 I wanted to focus on **UX and visual design**: consistent color palette, clear navigation, drill-through, and dynamic visuals that respond to user selections.

 The dashboard was designed for **sales/business managers** who want a periodic (not real-time) view of performance:
 - Compare revenue, profit, and orders year-over-year